 - Administer statewide modeling contracts.
 Provide quality review for models prepared by the MPOs and consultants. - Maintain databases tracking traffic models, traffic modeling parameters, model use, and archive status.
-Make databases available to users. - Assist MPOs by offering specialized training. - Create, publish, and monitor Traffic Data and Model Sharing Agreements.
-Update Sharing Status milestone dates, at least quarterly. - Use and modify existing and create new transportation models as needed to facilitate traffic forecasts, planning/regional studies, as well as special projects such as SHIFT. - Maintain the traffic modeling web page as a tool for users. - Obtain and use employment, traffic counts, speed data and travel time data for use in Transportation Demand Models.
+Make databases available to users. - Assist MPOs by offering specialized training and updating smaller MPO models and providing outputs from MPO models for MTP process. - Create, publish, and monitor Traffic Data and Model Sharing Agreements.
+Update Sharing Status milestone dates, at least quarterly. - Use and modify existing and create new transportation models as needed to facilitate traffic forecasts, planning/regional studies, as well as special projects such as SHIFT. - Maintain the traffic modeling web page as a tool for users. - Obtain and use employment, traffic counts, and speed and travel time data for use in Transportation Demand Models.
 Research other available data sources.
 Evaluate benefit/cost of purchased data and TDM improvements.

-CHAPTER 13 Traffic Data Forecasting

-Statewide Transportation Modeling
+CHAPTER 13 Traffic Data Forecasting Statewide Transportation Modeling RESPONSIBLE UNIT Division of Planning Multimodal Programs Branch

 - Participate in Transportation Model Users Group and TransCAD workshops for traffic forecasters and traffic modelers composed of members from government, academia, and the private sector.
-Provide in-house training to new members of the Modal Branch Forecast & Model team - Update and modify multi-county and regional models scripts that run in TransCAD 5 or 6, and begin migration to TransCAD 7, or 8. - Research state of the practice leading to better-calibrated and validated models.
+Provide in-house training to new members of the Modal Branch Forecast & Model team. - Update and modify multi-county and regional models scripts that run in TransCAD 5 or 6, and begin migration to TransCAD 7, or 8. - Research state of the practice leading to better-calibrated and validated models.
 Attend peer reviews of TMA-MPO models and coordinate model updates as needed for small MPO models. - Offer collaboration with Project Development to identify and utilize modeling where appropriate. - Further review and propose improved freight assignment in models. - Evaluate ongoing research by KTC regarding speed data, travel time, and other big data sources for possible future application. - Prepare inputs and perform Travel Demand & TREDIS modeling for the 2022 SHIFT process. - Present first edition of Microsimulation Guidelines document to the modeling community for consistent application of microsimulation as a tool for cabinet projects.

-- Increase in-house expertise in Forecasting and Modeling - Project, Corridor, Road User Cost, and basic TREDIS Economic Modeling analysis as requested - Microsimulation Guidelines document and tool for cabinet projects - Provide VMT and VHT by road classification using KYSTM for MOVES2014b (or current version) as requested. - Model Sharing Status Report- (Upon Request) - Project Development coordination regarding models and forecasts - Traffic forecast factors for HPMS - Growth rate analysis by exponential, regression and straight line methods, of traffic stations using TFT - Develop/review as requested, Transportation Demand Models such as: - County or highway district area macro models - Corridor and small area micro-simulation models - Continued validation and calibration of new and existing models
+- Increase in-house expertise in Forecasting and Modeling - Project, Corridor, Road User Cost, and basic TREDIS Economic Modeling analysis as requested - Microsimulation Guidelines document and tool for cabinet projects - Provide VMT and VHT by road classification using KYSTM for MOVES2014b (or current version) as requested. - Model Sharing Status Report- (Upon Request) - Project Development coordination regarding models and forecasts - Growth rate analysis by exponential, regression and straight line methods , of traffic stations using TFT - Develop/review as requested, Transportation Demand Models such as: - County or highway district area macro models - Corridor and small area micro-simulation models - Continued validation and calibration of new and existing models

-CHAPTER 13 Traffic Data Forecasting

-Statewide Transportation Modeling
+Traffic Data Forecasting Statewide Transportation Modeling